OWASP/owasp-mastg/Document/0x04b-Mobile-App-Security-Testing.md

 Organizations may have different regulatory and legal obligations in certain territories.
 Even if an app doesn't handle sensitive data, some L2 requirements may be relevant (because of industry regulations or local laws).
 For example, two-factor authentication (2FA) may be obligatory for a financial app and enforced by a country's central bank and/or financial regulatory authorities.

 Security goals/controls defined earlier in the development process may also be reviewed during the discussion with stakeholders.
-Some controls may conform to MASVS controls, but others may be specific to the organization or application.
+Some controls may conform to MASVS controls, but others may be specific to the organization or app.

 All involved parties must agree on the decisions and the scope in the checklist because these will define the baseline for all security testing.